-We use the SDID methodology to estimate the impact of Luxembourg's free public transport policy on CO2 emissions from road transport.
+We use the SDID methodology to estimate the impact of Luxembourg's free public transport policy on CO_2 emissions from road transport.
 The analysis covers a sample period from 2016 to 2021.
-As the policy is implemented in 2020, the analysis includes four years before the policy is introduced and two years after, which allows for a comparative analysis of the pre and post-policy effects.
+As the policy is implemented in 2020, the analysis includes four years before the policy is introduced and two years after, which allows for a comparative analysis of the pre- and post-policy effects.
+Schenk (2023) shows that the SDID estimator performs remarkably well in short T panels, is able to handle interactive fixed-effects that can influence the outcome, and provides conservative standard errors.
+Considering the few pre- and post-treatment periods in our sample, this reassures us that the applied methodology is consistent under our setting.